maheshsabnis/blazejan2021/readme.md

                             - end()
                 - the createSrever() method provides the object that has the 'listen()' method tom listen requests on specific port
         - fs
+            - read / write Synchornous and Asynchronus methods
+                - If the File Must be Responded to the request then use Sync read
+                - If the File contents are written completed before processing the file the use Sync write
+                - If large file is processed and the code cannot block itself from performing other operations the use Async Read / Write
         - path
     - Creating Custom Modules
 3. Web Application Development using Node.js